harsha-simhadri/big-ann-benchmarks/t3/README.md

 | deep-1B      | 0.943     |
 | msspacev-1B  | 0.909     |

-For the throughput leaderboard, we will rank participants by qps at 90% recall@10 (or close to it as possible.)
+For the throughput leaderboard, we will rank participants by qps at or above 90% recall@10 (or close to it as possible.)
 The table below shows the baseline throughput for all the (knn search type) datasets near 90% recall@10.

 |   dataset    |    qps   |
 | ------------ | -------- |